nest/nest-simulator/doc/README.rst

 Local install of user documentation
 --------------------------------------

-To access user documentation, you can check out the website or generate the html files by following the steps below.
+If you are using Linux and want to locally install the docs and  generate the html files, you can follow the steps below.

 Requirements
 ~~~~~~~~~~~~